willdiroll/UnityAssetStore/README.md

  - Terminal should provide a link that looks like an IP address where the webpage is being hosted.

 HOW TO NAVIGATE:
- - Home Page: No Path
+ - Home Page: '/home' Path
  - Join Page: '/join' Path
  - Create Page: '/create' Path
  - Asset Info Page: '/asset_info' Path